Relewise/relewise-integrations-commercetools-connect/README.md

 - RELEWISE_SERVER_URL: The Server URL your dataset is hosted on.

 The DatasetId, ApiKey and ServerUrl can be found via https://my.relewise.com - which you need access to, in order to be able to view the products imported into Relewise.

+## Support & contact

+If you run into any issues with the integration, please feel free to reach out.
+There are multiple ways of reaching us.
+Check out [here](https://docs.relewise.com/docs/developer/support.html) for more information.

+## Contributing

+Pull requests are always welcome.
+Please fork this repository and make a PR when you are ready with your contribution.

+Otherwise you are welcome to open an Issue in our [issue tracker](https://github.com/Relewise/relewise-integrations-commercetools-connect/issues).

+## License

+relewise-integrations-commercetools-connect is licensed under the [MIT license](./LICENSE)